Princess of Wales Theatre

 Patrons requiring seating assistance are urged to call TicketKing at 416.872.1212 or toll-free at 1.800.461.3333.

-The Princess of Wales theatre is equipped with an infra-red listening system for the benefit of the hearing-impaired.
+The Princess of Wales theatre equipped with infra-red listening systems for the Deaf and Hard of Hearing.
 This system requires use of headsets which are available, free of charge, at the theatre coat-check counters.

 If you wish any further information about any of our facilities, please call TicketKing at 416.872.1212 or, toll free, at 1.800.461.3333.
 You may also email us with any questions or comments at firstname.lastname@example.org

-The Princess of Wales Theatre has four bars/refreshment counters, one on each level: American Express Lounge (basement), Orchestra Foyer, Dress Circle Foyer and Balcony Foyer.
+The Princess of Wales Theatre has four bars/refreshment counters, one on each level: CAA Lounge (lower level), Orchestra Foyer, Dress Circle Foyer and Balcony Foyer.
 Each counter sells a limited selection of alcoholic beverages - wine, liquor, liqueurs and bottled beer - as well as non-alcoholic beverages, including bottled spring water, soft drinks and coffee.
 In addition, an assortment of snacks is available at each counter, including cookies, packaged candy and ice cream.
+Enjoy exclusive American Express Cardmember access to the Priority Bar located on the Orchestra Level / West Side.

 In addition to the counters, there are carts set up in various lobby spaces.
 These offer a limited selection of the same products that are sold at the bars, but. generally, only the non-alcoholic beverages.